Program Overview

 The University of New Mexico is pleased to offer a Bachelor of Arts in Native American Studies (NAS) with a concentration in Leadership and Building Native Nations.
 The BA of Native American Studies is an interdisciplinary program designed to introduce students to the basic factors which underlie the distinct differences between Native societies and the larger American society.
 In addition, the degree provides students with the opportunity to examine the differences which continue to exist between Native and non-Native societies through multi-contextual learning activities which include experiential or service-learning opportunities.

 Beginning with the Spring 2023 semester, UNM will also offer Native American Studies as a 2nd major.
-Click the Program Details tab for more information.
+See the Degree Requirements tab for more information.

 NAS Graduates' Professional Pursuits and Career Paths